Updated: Jul 4

 Railway technologies began to actively develop in use in the last century.
-Nevertheless, technical progress does not stand still, and as a result, a lot of new branches, technical parameters and features of the application of one or another technology appear.
-Since the use of various materials and test methods is used both in the global understanding of this industry and for its individual parts, and all these processes are carried out simultaneously in different parts of the world, international standards are created to create a single, well-functioning, well-established system.
+Nevertheless, technical progress does not stand still, and as a result, a lot of new branches, technical parameters, and features of the application of one or another technology appear.
+Since the use of various materials and tests, methods are used both in the global understanding of this industry and for its individual parts, and all these processes are carried out simultaneously in different parts of the world, international standards are created to create a single, well-functioning, well-established system.
 Today we will acquaint you with the documents regulating the main actions performed in the railway transport system at the international level.

-Railway applica tions — Track — Acceptance of works — Part 2: Acceptance of reprofiling rails in plain line, switches, crossings and expansion devices
+Railway applications — Track — Acceptance of works — Part 2: Acceptance of reprofiling rails in plain line, switches, crossings and expansion devices

 Each stage of production requires careful selection of the correct materials and equipment for their quality processing.
 In the railway sector, the international standard regulating these aspects is EN 13231–2: 2020.

-This document defines the technical requirements and measurements for the acceptance of works for longitudinal and/or transverse reprofiling of railway rail heads in plain line, switches and crossings and expansion devices.
+This document defines the technical requirements and measurements for the acceptance of works for longitudinal and/or transverse reprofiling of railway railheads in plain line, switches and crossings, and expansion devices.